AliTopal89/practicego/README.md

 // set: [a b c]
 // get: c
 ```
-To create an empty slice with non-zero length, use the builtin make.
+To create an empty slice with non-zero length, use the built-in make.
 Here we make a slice of strings of length 3 (initially zero-valued).

 ```go
 b := []byte{'g', 'o', 'l', 'a', 'n', 'g'}